Learn about our AAV gene therapy clinical trials

 Expanded Access

-We are committed to making all approved therapies widely available as rapidly as possible; however, it is too early at this time to consider plans for expanded access.
-When we have published results from a controlled clinical trial that suggest a therapy may provide benefit for patients with acceptable safety, we will consider options such as expanded access.
+We are committed to making approved therapies widely available to appropriate patients as rapidly as possible; however, it is too early at this time to consider plans for expanded access.
+When we have results from a clinical trial that suggest a therapy may provide benefit for patients with acceptable safety, we will consider options such as expanded access.

 Gene therapy clinical trials

-Gene therapy clinical trial design varies depending on the disease, its prevalence and orphan disease classification, the type of therapy, and the number of participants.
+Gene therapy clinical trial design varies depending on the disease, its prevalence and disease classification, the type of therapy, and the number of participants.
 To bring these medicines to patients as efficiently and safely as possible, gene therapy trials often combine early- and late-phase processes and involve a small number of patients.
 At present, gene therapy is a one-time treatment.
-Individuals are dosed then followed for three to five years to assess the long-term safety and overall impact on their health.
+Individuals are dosed then followed for a number of years to assess the long-term safety and overall impact on their health.

 In rare diseases, patients often do not live close to medical centers of excellence.
-As such, AskBio will help arrange and pay for their travel and design studies that allow for many assessments to occur at home.
+As such, AskBio will help arrange and pay for their travel and design studies that allow for many of their medical assessments to occur at home.

 Clinical trial process from research collaborators to clinical results